 Summer is coming to an end.
-Very soon, it will be that time of the year (again) when our little ones will be heading back to school.
+Very soon, it is already that time of the year (again) when our little ones will are heading back to school.

 It can be a stressful time for them and for us – let's face it!
-Planning ahead can make all the difference in the world and help us get ready for school with total peace of mind.
+Planning everything ahead with your domestic helper can make all the difference in the world and help your kids get ready for school with total peace of mind.
 Here are some few tips to avoid juggling it all at the last minute:

-- Pay a visit to the paediatrician before school resumes and get a doctor's certificate.
-Schools require proof that children are fit to engage in physical activities and that their vaccinations are up to date.
+2. Pay a visit to the paediatrician before school resumes and get a doctor's certificate. schools require proof that children are fit to engage in physical activities and that their vaccinations are up to date.
 It might also be the time for them to get up to date on their immunizations if that's not the case yet.

-- Make a practice run with your children – and your helper if she’ll be the one dropping them off and picking them up – especially when attending a new school so they can know which route to take or spot the right bus stop.
+8. Make a practice run with your children and your helper, especially when attending a new school so they can know which route to take or spot the right bus stop.

 Do you have other tips to make the start of the school year easier?
 Share them with us commenting the article below!